Financial support application

 - Apply for UW Financial Aid, if eligible.

 - Complete the online School of Nursing Financial Support Application between April 1 and May 1.
-Newly admitted MS-CIPCT students will be permitted to apply in late June; no other applications will be accepted during that time.
+New students admitted after May 1 will be able to submit special applications later in summer; no other applications will be accepted during that time.
+All new and continuing students should therefore apply before May 1.
 Late or incomplete applications will not be considered.

 Award letters will be mailed July through September each year.